nethish/experiments/deltalake/README.md

 * Each operation will create a new parquet file, and adds transaction logs to `_delta_logs` directory
 * The union of all transactions is the final table
 * When something gets updated, the whole parquet file where the data belongs is copied, modified and put into a new file.
 The transaction log will not say `Remove old file, add newFile`
+* The `OPTIMIZE` command merges small parquets into larger ones
+* The transaction log is retained only for a set period of time (configurable)

 ## Spark